L13/vscode-diff/README.md

 ![Diff Folders](images/previews/preview.png)

-## What's new in Diff Folders 0.31.2
+## What's new in Diff Folders 0.32.0

-- Fixed text file detection if a file starts with `.` or has multiple extnames.
+- Fixed updating list view if a file or folder has been deleted in current workspace.
-- Added value `compact` to `l13Diff.labelFormat`.
-- Added diff settings to output.
-Same settings are also used for updates.

 ## Index